 - Careers Fairs, which may be hosted virtually.
 These will help provide information on topics including CVs and Applications, Interviews, LinkedIn Profiles and Assessment Centres

 - Bespoke support from Senior Careers Consultants linked to specific academic departments

 If you’re looking to pursue a career in academia or just to hone your research skills, we can support you to develop your academic practice through our extensive range of workshops, events and one-to-one support.
 Our Masters Skills Programme (MSP) and Research Student Skills Programme (RSSP) and Transferable skills programme allow you to learn at your own pace and choose the options that suit you best.

 There are many flexible employment opportunities on campus and with local employers, which can provide extra income as well as useful experience and skills development.

-Our temping agency Unitemps offers you the flexibility to apply for single shifts, particular days of the week, or even fulltime over several months.
+Our temping agency Unitemps offers you the flexibility to apply for single shifts, particular days of the week, or even full-time over several months.

 As a research student, you may be able to access teaching opportunities through your academic department.
 Responsibilities vary, but could include seminar teaching, laboratory demonstrations, or exam and essay marking.
-We pay against the national pay framework for postgraduate researchers, which is competitive across higher education.

 We recommend that you check with your department before starting any part-time work to ensure it doesn’t impact on your academic work.
 If you’re an international student, you’ll also need to check your visa provisions and restrictions.
 You can find more advice about visas via our immigration advice pages.